sandeepsharma99/python_hitesh_chaudhary/python_notes.md

-    mydict.keys() # return a view object that displays a list of all the keys mydict.values() # returns a view object that contains all the values in the dictionary. mydict.items() # return a view object, list of tuples as item in the format of (key, value) mydict.setdefault(key,defaultvalue) # returns that value. if key exist if not inserts the key into the dictionary with the specified default value and return default value. mydict.update({"age": 22, "country": "India"}) # return None it modifies the original
+    mydict.keys() # return a view object that displays a list of all the keys mydict.values() # returns a view object that contains all the values in the dictionary. mydict.items() # return a view object, list of tuples as item in the format of (key, value) mydict.setdefault(key,defaultvalue) # returns that value. if key exist, if not .inserts the key into the dictionary with the specified default value and return default value. mydict.update({"age": 22, "country": "India"}) # return None it modifies the original
     mydict.pop("city") # removes and returns the value len(mydict)